Kay Tse

-Kay Tse On-kay (謝安琪; born 13 March 1977) is a Hong Kong Cantopop singer.
+Kay Tse On-kay (謝安琪; born 13 March 1977) is a Hong Kong singer.
 She is a prominent figure in Hong Kong music and popular culture and was once frequently referred to in the media as a "grass-roots diva" and "goddess".
 She is known for songs which deal with social issues and the struggle for democracy in Hong Kong.